 What to expect on a Sunday:

 ARRIVAL: When you see our sign at 2150 Portland Ave. follow the long driveway back to the big parking lot.
 The entrance is in the rear of the building.
-Somebody will greet you inside the doors and hand you a bulletin (general information and upcoming events/announcements).
-You’ll find coffee, teas, juice and hot chocolate.
-Please help yourself and feel free to bring it into the sanctuary.
-On your way into the sanctuary please pick up a gift bag at the “Newcomer Table”.
 There is an area in the lobby with more detailed information about various ministries and brochures about our values, practices and beliefs

-WORSHIP: We begin worship with everyone together.
-In this time of worship some will stand, some will sit, some will raise their hands.
-Just be yourself and do whatever is comfortable for you.
+WORSHIP: In this time of worship some will stand, some will sit, some will raise their hands.
 Worshiping in songs is very meaningful for us, but we recognize that looks and feels different for each person.
 Our goal is to bring all that we are and have to God.
 The time closes with a few moments of reflection.

-We usually close out the morning with a worship song during the offering and communion.
-We also extend an invitation to receive personal prayer.
-Trained prayer team members will be available down front after the service to support you and pray with you in regards to any particular need you may have.
+PRAYER: At the conclusion of the service we also extend an invitation to receive personal prayer.
+Trained prayer team members will be available after the service to support you and pray with you in regards to any particular need you may have.

 BRUNCH/AFTER SERVICE MEAL: On occasion we will share a meal together and enjoy each other’s company.
 This will typically be after worship, preaching/teaching, or other spiritual formation exercise.
 All are welcome.
 Please bring a friend.
 The church provides the main portion of the meal.
 If you are a new to The Vineyard, please do not feel you need to bring a dish to share.
 We always have plenty of food.
 Please follow our facebook page to be informed on these meals.